alnoki/AAAAAA/doc/dev-guide/procedures/writing.rst

 #.
 Use a :ref:`reference label <concepts-documentation-style>` in
    documentation to refer to the core conceptual explanation
 #.
 Update any relevant ``index.rst`` :ref:`toctree <sphinx:toctree-directive>`
-   descriptions, and potentially the :ref:`what-next` section
+   descriptions, and potentially the :ref:`what next? <what-next>` section

 .. tip::